mozilla/morgoth-cli/README.md

 `password`: Your LDAP password.
 (Encrypted using GPG before it is stored)

+`gpg.binary`: The path to the GPG binary to use.

 `gpg.homedir`: The GPG homedir where your keys are stored.

 `gpg.fingerprint`: The fingerprint of the GPG key you would like